Nanocloud/simba/README.md

 We are also currently working on a V2, please use the Github issue tracker to submit and idea.

 Finally, even if Simba will remain the same shape, feel free to upgrade the Intel NUC parts !

+## Idea of improvement

+- More 3D printed parts
+- A unique power switch for all the cluster
+- Embedded power supply
+- More powerful magnet to close doors
+- Wires that fit better in the case